-• 1 General 1.1 General K1 1.1.1 [.]
-The charges for radiocommunications consist of: K2 a) the landline charges; К3 b) the land station charges; K4 c) the mobile station charges (if any); К5 . d) any charges for special services for telegrams that have to be considered in the accounting; and K 6 e) any special charges for special facilities.
-K7 1.1.2 The landline charge for national telecommunication channels applicable to radiocommunications between a mobile station and the country of the land station is notified in gold francs to the ITU General Secretariat by the land station Administration.
-K8 1.1.3 The landline charges applicable to radiocommunications between a mobile station and a country other than that of the land station, are the collection charges fixed or applied for telecommunication services in the international relation concerned; they shall be notified in gold francs to the ITU General Secretariat by the land station Administration.
-K9 1.1.4 The land station charges shall be expressed in gold francs; Administrations shall notify to the ITU General Secretariat the charges fixed by them.
-K10 1.1.5 with H The landline and land station charges notified to the ITU General Secretariat in accordance \$7 to K9 will be published in the List of Coast Stations [5]. of the Note - For countries that have not introduced banded collection charges for international es, only a limited number of charges, for routes in frequent use, will be published.
-Administrations se countries should indicate to the ITU General Secretariat which charges should be published in the f Coast Stations [5].
-K11 1.1.6 licenc Statio Where mobile station charges are applied, the Administration of the country that has issued the e shall so notify the ITU General Secretariat for inclusion of this information in the List of Ship ns [6].
-K 12 117 Mobile station charges may be applied in the radiotelegram radiotelephone and radiotelex services
+- K1 1.1.1 The charges for radiocommunications consist of: - K2 a) the landline charges; - K3 b) the land station charges; - K4 c) the mobile station charges (if any); - d) any charges for special services for telegrams that have to be considered in the accounting; and - e) any special charges for special facilities. - K7 1.1.2 The landline charge for national telecommunication channels applicable to radiocommunications between a mobile station and the country of the land station is notified either in special drawing rights (SDRs) or in gold francs to the ITU General Secretariat by the land station Administration. - K8 1.1.3 The landline charges applicable to radiocommunications between a mobile station and a country other than that of the land station, are the collection charges fixed or applied for telecommunication services in the international relation concerned; they shall be notified either in SDRs or in gold francs to the ITU General Secretariat by the land station Administration. - K9 1.1.4 The land station charges shall be expressed either in SDRs or in gold francs; Administrations shall notify to the ITU General Secretariat the charges fixed by them. - K10 1.1.5 The landline and land station charges notified to the ITU General Secretariat in accordance with K7 to K9 will be published in the List of Coast Stations [5].

+Note - For countries that have not introduced banded collection charges for international services, only a limited number of charges, for routes in frequent use, will be published.
+Administrations of these countries should indicate to the ITU General Secretariat which charges should be published in the List of Coast Stations [5].